-- The Kundiman Poetry Prize is judged by consensus of the members of Kundiman's Artistic Staff and the Alice James Books Editorial Board.
+- The Kundiman Poetry Prize is judged by consensus of the members of Kundiman's Artistic Staff and the Tupelo Press Editorial Board.
 Manuscripts are not read anonymously.
 Learn more about our judging process.

 - Winners will be announced in June.

 Click here to access the Electronic Submission Application between February 1 and March 15.

 Should you wish to submit your manuscript via postal mail, mail your entry to:

 Send one copy of your manuscript submission with two copies of the title page.
 Use only binder clips.
 No staples, folders, or printer-bound copies.

 Manuscripts cannot be returned.
 Please do not send us your only copy.

 Entry fee is $28.
 Checks or money orders should be made out to Tupelo Press.
 On the memo line of your check, write The Kundiman Poetry Prize.

 Checklist for print manuscript entry: